 Only one in around 17,000 African American children are diagnosed with CF, yet less than a third of people with African ancestry have the DF508 mutation.
 A different, rarer mutation (3120+1G/A) accounts for up to two thirds of South African CF patients with African ancestry.

 Overall, there are more than 2,000 rare CF mutations found in various populations around the world.
-Given the recent advances in precision CF therapies targeted at specific mutations, it is essential that these rarer variations in non-white populations are taken into account to prevent many thousands of children missing out on potentially beneficial treatment.
+Given the recent advances in precision CF therapies targeted at specific mutations, it is essential that these rarer variations are taken into account to prevent many thousands of children missing out on potentially beneficial treatment.

 The solution is to make a bigger effort to include understudied populations in genomic research – something we’re working hard to address here at Global Gene Corp.
 But there are a number of issues to be aware of.